akaneshiro7/flappy-bird/README.md

 ## Installation

 1. Clone the repository or download the zip file.
-2. Install the required packages: `pip install -r requirements.txt`
-3. Naviagate to directory
+2. Navigate to directory
-4. Run the game: `python main.py`
+3. Run the game: `python main.py`

 ## How to Play